adjust/ios_sdk/README.md

 Adjust is taking care for lots of things from universal links setup for you behind the scenes.
 But, in order to support universal links with the adjust, you need to perform small setup for universal links in the adjust dashboard.
-For more information on that should be done, please consult our official [docs][universal-links-adjust].
+For more information on that should be done, please consult our official [docs][universal-links-guide].

 Once you have successfully enabled universal links feature in the dashboard, you need to do that in your app as well.